-The best way to create fast image services is to cache them.
-When you cache an image service, the server draws the image at a set of scale levels and pixel sizes that you define and saves the preprocessed (cached) images.
-So, when the server receives a request for an image, it's much quicker to return one of these cached images than to draw the original image again.
+The best way to create image services that draw rapidly is to cache them.
+When you cache an image service, the ArcGIS Server site draws the image at a set of scale levels and pixel sizes that you define and saves the preprocessed (cached) images.
+When the ArcGIS Server site receives a request for an image, it can return the cached images in less time than it takes to draw the original image again.

 Caching is appropriate for image services that don't change often.
 If they do change, there are tools available to update the cache.

 Creating an effective image service cache requires you to do some design and authoring work before you build the cache.
-You can create an image service from a mosaic dataset, raster dataset or a layer file referencing a raster dataset or mosaic dataset.
-This tutorial walks you through the process of planning and authoring an image service that will be cached using the ArcGIS Online/Bing Maps/Google Maps tiling scheme.
-You'll then create an image service and cache it.
-Finally, you'll test the cache in a client application.
+You can create an image service from a mosaic dataset, a raster dataset, or a layer file referencing a raster dataset or mosaic dataset.

-- To serve an image service from a mosaic dataset or mosaic dataset layer, the ArcGIS Server site to which you publish must have the ArcGIS Image Server.
-This is not required if you will publish a raster dataset or raster dataset layer can be served without this licensing role.
+If you will publish a cached image service from a mosaic dataset or mosaic dataset layer, the ArcGIS Server site to which you publish must have the ArcGIS Image Server.
+This is not required if you will publish a raster dataset or raster dataset layer.

-- To learn how to make the data in the image service available to the server, see Making your data accessible to ArcGIS Server.
+The ArcGIS Server site must have access to the data.
+To learn how to make the data in the image service available to the site, see Make your data accessible to ArcGIS Server.

-When you cache an image service, the server draws it at a set of scales or pixel sizes that you select.
-Once an image service is cached, you can't change the way it looks unless you re-create or update the cache.
+When you cache an image service, ArcGIS Server draws it at a set of scales or pixel sizes that you select.
+Once an image service is cached, you cannot change the way it looks unless you re-create or update the cache.
 Therefore, do the following when preparing the data for publishing a cached image service:

-A cached image service has to be designed for every scale that you cache.
-Each image service has its own set of properties such as mosaic method based on which the rasters are selected for mosaicking and to be displayed for each scale level.
+A cached image service must be designed for every scale that you cache.
+Each image service has its own set of properties, such as the mosaic method.
+The mosaic method determines which rasters are selected for mosaicking and will be displayed at each scale level.

-The scale levels and pixel sizes you choose are very important.
+- Determine the scale levels and pixel sizes you will choose for the cache.

 If you pick too few scales, users may feel that they are missing information or cannot get a good view of the image service.
 If you pick too many scales or pick scales that are unnecessary, you increase the cache creation time and required storage space.
 Conversely, your organization may have already determined a tiling scheme to use when caching.
 A tiling scheme determines certain properties of your cache, including which scale levels and pixel sizes to create.